Yizhuangzhou/F1RT/README.md

 Constructing metagenome-assembled genomes for all components in a real bacterial consortium for binning benchmarking

 # Please Cite
+If you use F1RT in your publication, please cite:
+Wu, Z., Wang, Y., Zeng, J. et al. Constructing metagenome-assembled genomes for almost all components in a real bacterial consortium for binning benchmarking.
+BMC Genomics 23, 746 (2022). https://doi.org/10.1186/s12864-022-08967-x

 # Data description